yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 ## Aliases

 Aliases are similar to `alias` in bash allowing us to give a name for a command.
+This is typically a heavily-used feature as teams build up aliases for fun or utility and become a manifestation of culture.

 ```yetibot
 !help alias